Prathamkrishna/datingappbackend/README.md

 Note: this github repository won't be updated anymore.
 The backend will be fully managed on gitlab.

-### Read the ReadMe on the gitlab before using the codebase.
+### Read the License on the gitlab before using the codebase.

 https://gitlab.com/Prathamkrishna/dating-app-backend